followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/60 Switch Between Themes at Runtime.md

             <!-- ... -->
         </head>

-1. Save the target theme's name in the **localStorage** and reload the page:
+1. Save the target theme's name in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage" target="_blank">window.localStorage</a> and reload the page:

         var switchTheme = function(themeName) {
             window.localStorage.setItem("dx-theme", themeName);
             window.location.reload();
         }

 1. On page loading, restore the theme name and pass it to the **DevExpress.ui.themes.current(themeName)** method.
-You can also specify the theme to be applied in case no theme name is found in the **localStorage**.
+You can also specify the theme to be applied in case no theme name is found in the **window.localStorage**.
 In the following code, it is the Material Blue Light theme.

         DevExpress.ui.themes.current(window.localStorage.getItem("dx-theme") || "material.blue.light");
         // ===== or when using modules =====